-The Mechanical Equipment Center (MEC) provides training in the operation and maintenance of snowmobiles, generators, and other equipment to science team members before they deploy to the field.
+The Mechanical Equipment Center (MEC) provides training in the operation and maintenance of equipment to science team members before they deploy to the field.
 General operation and troubleshooting guidance is provided here as a reference.
 Contact the MEC for assistance or further guidance, if required.